aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-attachment-handling/extracting-embedded-objects-csharp-tutorial/_index.md

 ### Where can I find more documentation about Aspose.Email?

-You can find detailed documentation and code examples for Aspose.Email on their [official documentation](https://reference.aspose.com) page.
+You can find detailed documentation and code examples for Aspose.Email on [Aspose.Email for .NET API Reference](https://reference.aspose.com/email/net/) page.